ericsonga/APCSAReview/_sources/Unit1-Getting-Started/peer_in.rst

     :answer_d: Red - bar, Green - foo
     :answer_e: None of the above
     :correct: c
     :feedback_a: Incorrect!
-The red box is replaced by foo, which places the space image in the background.
+In this situation, the red box is replaced by foo, which places the space image in the background.
 The green box is replaced by bar, which places the image of the girl in the center, at the forefront of the image.
     :feedback_b: Incorrect!
-The red box is replaced by foo, which places the space image in the background.
+In this situation, the red box is replaced by foo, which places the space image in the background.
 The green box is replaced by bar, which places the image of the girl in the center, at the forefront of the image.
     :feedback_c: Correct!
-The red box is replaced by foo, which places the space image in the background.
+In this situation, the red box is replaced by foo, which places the space image in the background.
 The green box is replaced by bar, which places the image of the girl in the center, at the forefront of the image.
     :feedback_d: Incorrect!
-The red box is replaced by foo, which places the space image in the background.
+In this situation, the red box is replaced by foo, which places the space image in the background.
 The green box is replaced by bar, which places the image of the girl in the center, at the forefront of the image.
     :feedback_e: Incorrect!
 One of the answers above is correct.
-The red box is replaced by foo, which places the space image in the background.
+In this situation, the red box is replaced by foo, which places the space image in the background.
 The green box is replaced by bar, which places the image of the girl in the center, at the forefront of the image.

+    Chromakey is a technique in which a block of one color can be replaced by another.
 What goes in the result of the red box?
 What goes in the result of the green box?

     .. image:: https://i.postimg.cc/GprMxkrk/lecture17-Q11.png
       :width: 400